Fans return to TC Summer Jam

 "I'm as happy for these people in the crowd as I am for everyone putting on events like ours," he said.

-In the end, beer lines and portojohns weren't much of a problem thanks to the Summer Jam's sprawling set-up, with two stages spread out across Canterbury's flat, grassy inner-field.
-Ample concession tents and many different tiered viewing areas were laid out between the stages (general admission, Gold Circle VIP, reserved VIP, etc., all priced between $100-$300 per day).
+In the end, beer lines weren't much of a problem, thanks to the Summer Jam's sprawling setup, with two stages spread out across Canterbury's flat, grassy inner-field.
+Ample concession tents and many different tiered viewing areas were laid out between the stages (general admission, Gold Circle VIP, reserved VIP, etc., all priced between $100 to $300 per day).

 One glaring glitch from the first year — an oversized VIP area that left a large vacant space in front of the stage — was fixed, as were traffic-flow problems cited by attendees from 2019.

-"It seems like a great improvement over the first year," said Jackie Staricha of Blaine, attending the festival again with her mother-in-law in matching Underwood T-shirts.
-Her dad had attended the prior night.
+"It seems like a great improvement over the first year," said Jackie Staricha, of Blaine, attending the festival again with her mother-in-law in matching Underwood T-shirts.
+Her dad had attended the previous night.

 "He loves [Skynyrd] and all the old rock stuff," she said.

-Also traceable to all the COVID uncertainty, this weekend's Summer Jam lineups are relatively light on the number of performers.
+Also traceable to COVID uncertainty, this weekend's Summer Jam lineups are relatively light on the number of performers.

 Unlike most festivals where music typically runs nonstop, there were hourlong gaps on the main stage between openers Blanco Brown and Brett Young.
 And only two acts performed on the smaller, K102-sponsored second stage, locals Anthony Daniels and the Jake Nelson Band.